-The risk of squamous-cell carcinoma of the conjunctiva is higher in males and in whites and is correlated to ultraviolet radiation (Sun et al; Yang et al) however the interaction of ultraviolet light with HIV-1 status is unclear (IARC 2012a).
-In Africa, the incidence is rising rapidly in conjunction with the rising HIV/AIDS pandemic, and affects young persons (around 35 years of age), and women, and is suggested that this increase is related to the co-existence of the HIV-1/AIDS pandemic, high human papillomavirus exposure, and solar radiation in the region.
-In the United States, squamous-cell carcinoma of the conjunctiva risk in persons with HIV-1/AIDS is higher in persons aged \geq 50 years, of Hispanic ethnicity and who resided in the southern low altitude states (Guench-Ongey et al. (2008)).
+The risk of squamous-cell carcinoma of the conjunctiva is higher in males and in whites and is correlated to ultraviolet radiation (Sun et al. 1997; Yang and Foster 1997); however, the interaction of ultraviolet light with HIV-1 status is unclear (IARC 2012a).
+In Africa, the incidence is rising rapidly in conjunction with the rising HIV/AIDS pandemic and is affecting young persons (around 35 years of age) and women; it is suggested that this increase is related to the co-existence of the HIV-1/AIDS pandemic, high human papillomavirus exposure, and solar radiation in the region.
+In the United States, squamous-cell carcinoma of the conjunctiva risk in persons with HIV-1/AIDS is higher in persons aged \geq 50 years, of Hispanic ethnicity and who resided in the southern low altitude states (Guech-Ongey et al. 2008).
 Squamous-cell carcinoma of the conjunctiva has also been shown to be elevated in persons post kidney transplant, implicating immunosuppression (Vajdic et al. 2007).

-Human papillomavirus infections of the conjunctiva of the eye are more common than previously appreciated (Angeletti et al. 2008, Ateenyi-Agaba et al. 2006, Reszec and Sulkowski 2005, Waddell et al. 2003, Tabrizi et al. 1997, Mincione et al. 1992, 2006).
+Human papillomavirus infections of the conjunctiva of the eye are more common than previously appreciated (Angeletti et al. 2008; Ateenyi-Agaba et al. 2006; Mincione et al. 1992; Reszec and Sulkowski 2005; Tabrizi et al. 1997; Waddell et al. 2003).

 No definitive role for co-infection with human papillomavirus of the mucosal type has been identified, but a role for co-infection with human papillomavirus of cutaneous types has been reported (Gichuhi et al. 2014).
-An approximately 3-fold increase in risk was associated with this human papillomavirus subtype in a meta-analysis (Carreira et al. 2013).
+An approximately 3-fold increase in risk was associated with this human papillomavirus subtype in a meta-analysis (Carrieri et al. 2003).
 Smoking, allergies, vitamin A deficiency, and other risk factors do not appear to affect risk among HIV-1-positive populations (Gichuhi et al. 2013), but data are limited.

 HAART does not appear to reduce the incidence of squamous-cell carcinoma of the conjunctiva (Guech-Ongey et al. 2008).
 SIRs in the pre- and post-HAART eras were similar at 12.0 (95% CI = 5.5 to 22.8) and 12.6 (95% CI = 4.6 to 27.4), respectively (P = 0.79).
-Holkar et al. 2005 reported, however, one case of ART causing tumour regression in an otherwise inoperable case.
+Holkar et al. (2005) reported, however, one case of ART causing tumor regression in an otherwise inoperable case.

-3.7.3 Lung cancer
+3.7.3.
+Lung Cancer

-In the United States, lung cancer incidence accounts for approximately 13% of new cancers, at an incidence rate of approximately 59 per 100,000, based on 2008 to 2012 rates (SEER 2015h).
-Lung cancer has a latency of approximately 20 years or longer, and is now the leading cause of death among HIV-1-positive populations in the United States, accounting for almost 30% of cancer deaths.
+In the United States, lung cancer incidence accounts for approximately 13% of new cancers, at an incidence rate of approximately 59 per 100,000, based on 2008 to 2012 rates (NCI 2015c).
+Lung cancer has a latency of approximately 20 years or longer and is now the leading cause of death among HIV-1-positive populations in the United States, accounting for almost 30% of cancer deaths.

-Overview of epidemiological studies
+Overview of Epidemiological Studies

 Twenty-two cohort studies and one case-control study were reviewed by IARC (2012a) (excluding two small clinical follow-up studies).
 Since the IARC report, 24 additional cohort studies and 1 meta-analysis were identified.
 None of the studies reviewed by IARC controlled for smoking; but several cohorts since that time have considered smoking in their analyses.
-Table 3-12 includes both studies that have and have not controlled for smoking; studies that controlled for smoking are discussed in Section 3.9.2.
+Table 3-12 includes both studies that have and have not controlled for smoking; studies that controlled for smoking are discussed in Table 3-13.